 Any form of Sexual Violence will not be tolerated within residence and may result in severe consequences such as criminal charges and eviction.
 This includes but is not limited to sexual assault, sexual harassment, stalking, indecent exposure, voyeurism and sexual exploitation.

 Physical aggression will not be tolerated.
 If faced with a violent situation, residents should vacate the premises and call for help.
-Any student who engages in physically aggressive behaviour, regardless of the intention, can face severe consequences such as eviction.
+Any resident who engages in physically aggressive behaviour, regardless of the intention, can face severe consequences such as eviction.

-Students are expected to keep their rooms and common areas at a standard that is acceptable to Granville Hall staff.
+Residents are expected to keep their rooms and common areas at a standard that is acceptable to Granville Hall staff.

 Initiating, supporting, or participating in pranks that are disruptive, offensive, and/or damaging are prohibited.

 Cooperation with Staff

 Failing to follow the directions or instructions of Residence Coordinator who are acting within the scope of their position is not permitted.